teman67/E-Learning-Booking-Courses-Project/README.md

 * Alert messages
 * Crud functionality
-* Cabin pagination
+* Course Lists
 * Admin panel
-* Double bookings
+* Limitation of Bookings for each user
-* Book Amenities
+* Course Description
 * Total Price

 4. Maintain consistent design with responsiveness in mind